You’ll be drinking…

 George Martin’s wizardry at blending multiple tracks together for the soundtrack used in the Cirque du Soleil’s Beatles show “Love” at the Mirage in Las Vegas is nothing short of amazing.
 Even if you’ve never had a chance to see the actual show, buy “Love” to hear many of the Beatles greatest songs remastered in Blu Ray five channel sound.
 I can’t wait to hear their entire catalogue in Blu Ray.

-Baroque music—as in Bach, Handel, and the like, seems especially appropriate for the holidays.
+Baroque music—as in Bach, Handel, and the like–seems especially appropriate for the holidays.
 Yes, even the Taco Bell Canon (Pachebel) works well.
-Here are two favorite recordings by Trevor Pinnock and the English Concert, one of the top ensembles playing period instruments.
+Here are two favorites by Trevor Pinnock and the English Concert, one of the top ensembles playing period instruments.

 Arcangelo Corelli was one of the top Italian violinists and composers of the high Baroque.
 Unfortunately, he wrote precious little music.
 His Opus 6 Concerti Grossi are absolute gems and perfect for holiday listening.
 In fact, Concerto No. 8 from the collection is called the “Christmas Concerto.”

 After reading Eric Silbin’s book (above) I went on a binge listening to all the Bach recordings I have and even ordering a few more.
 If you don’t know any Bach the Harpsichord Concerti are a perfect place to start.
 They combine Bach’s considerable writing genius with beautiful tunes.